Wittummm/Streetlights-source/README.md

 # Streetlights-source
 Source files for [streetlights mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3230196586) in Unturned.

+License:
+### Statements below are final.
-Free to modify and use.
+- Free to modify and use(no credit needed)
-Not for commercial use.
+- Not for commercial use.